-- Even though this term classes are delivered remotely, make a school schedule and stick to it! - Be prepared for class by reading the assigned materials promptly when asked.
-Class lectures will be richer for you when you have background information about the subject. - Review the syllabus and learn policies and procedures for this class.
-Understand your rights and responsibilities as a student and as a class member. - When confused, challenged, frustrated or having an "aha" moment, contact the instructor during their 'virtual' office hours or via email. - Don't hesitate to ask questions, whether during 'virtual' office hours or through email.
-Your instructors are here to help you succeed, stay connected with them! - Be engaged!
+- Attend class. - Be prepared for class by reading the textbook chapters when assigned.
+Classroom experiences will be richer for you when you have background information about the subject. - Challenge your own taken-for-granted notions and let the instructor challenge them as well. - Review the syllabus and learn policies and procedures for this class.
+Understand your rights and responsibilities as a student and as a class member. - Learn how to ask clarifying questions and how to be a coach for your classmates. - When confused, challenged, frustrated or having an "aha" moment, visit the instructor during their office hours. - Be engaged and work from your stretch zone.
 You will get out of this class what you put into it.
-This will be a challenge with the online format adopted this term.